 Could we get into something else?

-Look, if you're a liberal and you disagree with me on this, call me, call me, 1-800-282-2882.
+Look, if you're a liberal and you disagree with me on this, call me.

 I'm interested in talking to liberals.

-just want to do as Jane Fonda does and get the FCC to take you off the air or just want to do as the climate change types like Al Gore say oh I don't debate denialists and wants to compare them to uh Nazi holoca uh to Holocaust deniers and all the rest of it.
+I'm not interested in lefties who just want to do as Jane Fonda does and get the FCC to take you off the air or just want to do as the climate change types like Al Gore say, oh, I don't debate denialists and wants to compare them to Nazi Holocaust deniers and all the rest of it.

-It's not to hey ass or anything, is it?
+It's not Teheas or anything, is it?

 You've got me rattled now.

-I'm just checking now I'm nervous.
+I'm just checking now.

 Thank you.

-I wanted to just say as someone who lives in Pennsylvania I am thrilled that I feel like it's the final four and I finally get to make my vote count.
+I wanted to just say, as someone who lives in Pennsylvania, I am thrilled that I feel like it's the final four and I finally get to make my vote count.

-I'm threw about it.
+I'm thrilled about it.

-I kinda I kind of uh can see your point about that because I know as uh someone who lives in New Hampshire that uh the the rest of the country hates us and says you know the when when it's a like a typical primary season and there's Iowa New Hampshire and South Carolina and then boom it's over uh people resent it because they feel you know people live in states that got a lot of a lot more people in them and uh and uh a lot more demographically varied and all the rest of it and they don't like uh the uh Iowa and New Hampshire wrapping up the whole thing.
+I kind of can see your point about it because I know as someone who lives in New Hampshire that the rest of the country hates us and says, you know, when it's like a typical primary season and there's Iowa, New Hampshire, and South Carolina, and then boom, it's over, people resent it because they feel, you know, people live in states that have got a lot more people in them and a lot more demographically varied and all the rest of it.

 So, you know, it was their decision to pull out.